dj0nny/vue-express-typeorm/README.md

 yarn install
 ```

 for installing all the dependencies.
-At the end type, in the same folder:
+At the end type:
 ```bash
 npm run dev
 # OR